Forter Named The Leader in e-commerce Fraud Prevention in Frost & Sullivan 2020 Radar Report

 Forter’s competitive strengths as the industry Leader in the 2020 Frost Radar are driven by:

-• Forter’s ability to offer highly integrated, data-driven and customisable implementations that protect businesses during every stage of the customer lifecycle in real-time;
+● Forter’s ability to offer highly integrated, data-driven and customizable implementations that protect businesses during every stage of the customer lifecycle in real-time;

 Tweeter